-Why don’t ghostwriters simply write books for themselves?
+Why don’t ghostwriters write their own books?

 Whenever I meet anyone new and they ask what I do for a living, I can guarantee that one of two questions will come next.
 They will either ask: don’t you mind not getting your name on the cover?
 Or, alternatively: why don’t you write your own book?